The impact of ransomware attacks

 Life cycle of a ransomware attack – five phases

 Many adversaries plan for weeks or even months before launching the actual attack.
-For the attacked organization, the full recovery process can take up to a year.
+For the attacked organisation, the full recovery process can take up to a year.
 DXC has developed a model of a ransomware attack that includes both the phases of the attack and the response.
 (Figure 1).

 The model helps us to map the activities to the phases of the activities and can be adapted or enhanced with industry frameworks such as MITRE ATT&CK or NIST IR guides.

-The order of the phases shown in Figure 1 is aligned with the preventive approach described in our ransomware defense guide; however, in the event of a ransomware breach where detection has already occurred, the top priority should be disrupting the attack.
+The order of the phases shown in Figure 1 is aligned with the preventive approach described in our ransomware defence guide; however, in the event of a ransomware breach where detection has already occurred, the top priority should be disrupting the attack.